jasDestiny/Data-Science/Project scheduler/readme.txt

 STEP 6:

-Copy paste the .csv file in the same directory as the .ipynb file
+Copy paste the .csv file obtained from google forms in the same directory as the Project scheduling.ipynb file

 STEP 7: